benjamincrozat/legacy-blog/README.md

 ## Before you proceed

 - **I don't need pull requests.** This is a project I'm working on alone, and I only have time for the bad code I write myself. 😅
-- **This isn't an opportunity for mentoring.** I don't have time for that either.
-Please try to resolve your issues on your own.
+- **This isn't an opportunity for mentoring.** Please try to resolve your issues on your own.
+If you tried your hardest, then I'm completely open to chatting on [Twitter](https://twitter.com/benjamincrozat)!
+Also, feedback is also welcome (but useful feedback, not something like "whAt aBoUt SrP DudE?"
-- **This isn't a reference for SEO.** If you want to rank on Google, write content people search for and be patient.
-[You can learn how I did it.](https://benjamincrozat.com/seo-case-study)
+- **This isn't a reference for SEO.** If you want to rank on Google, **write content people search for** and **BE PATIENT**.
+[I actually wrote about my journey on the blog.](https://benjamincrozat.com/seo-case-study)

 ## What you will learn